LBC-LNBio/pyKVFinder/docs/_sources/plugins/pymol/index.rst.txt

 .. note::

-    Usually the Removal Distance adjustment is less time consuming than the Probe Out adjustment for similar effects.
+    Usually the Removal Distance adjustment is less time-consuming than the Probe Out adjustment for similar effects.

 Steered detection
 -----------------

 An important feature of parKVFinder is the steered detection of cavities.
 We continue our tutorial illustrating two distinct methods of cavity segmentation.

-First, load examples/ligs_1FMO.pdb into PyMOL viewer.
-The **ligs_1FMO** is an adenosine (ADN) and a peptide kinase inhibitor (PKI).

 Box adjustment mode
 ^^^^^^^^^^^^^^^^^^^